g3n/g3nd/README.md

 }

 // This is your test object.
-You can store state here. type testsModel struct {
+You can store state here.
+// By convention and to avoid conflict with other demo/tests name it
+// using your test category and name. type testsModel struct {
 	grid *graphic.GridHelper    // Pointer to a GridHelper created in 'Initialize' }

-// This method will be called once when the test is selected from the list
+// This method will be called once when the test is selected from the list.
-// The ctx struct contain several global objects built by the main program.
+// ctx is a pointer to a Context structure built by the main program.
-// ctx.Scene is the scene being rendered.
+// It allows access to several important object such as the scene (ctx.Scene),
+// camera (ctx.Camera) and the window (ctx.Win) among others.
 // You can build your scene adding your objects to the ctx.Scene. func (t *testsModel) Initialize(ctx *Context) {